RLX Technology (NYSE:RLX) Trading Up 4.8%

-RLX Technology (NYSE:RLX – Get Free Report) last issued its quarterly earnings data on Monday, November 13th.
-The company reported $0.02 earnings per share (EPS) for the quarter.
-RLX Technology had a net margin of 5.32% and a return on equity of 0.45%.
-The firm had revenue of $58.67 million during the quarter.
+RLX Technology (NYSE:RLX – Get Free Report) last released its earnings results on Monday, November 13th.
+The company reported $0.02 earnings per share for the quarter.
+The company had revenue of $58.67 million during the quarter.
+RLX Technology had a return on equity of 0.45% and a net margin of 5.32%.

 RLX Technology Company Profile